 On Air Now

-The silver screen’s most iconic collaborative duo – in action.
+To celebrate 40 years since E.T. was released in cinemas, here’s the silver screen’s most iconic collaborative duo in action.

 And now, footage from the film’s production has emerged, in which Spielberg can be seen standing next to a film projector while Williams sits at the piano, bashing out the famous themes.